Ty700/UTSA_embedded_systems/morse_code_project/README.md

         Notes:
             - The text char array in src/main.c will be the message that is blinked out in Morse code.
-            - Can not unit tests on target for obvious reasons.
+            - Can not run unit tests on target for obvious reasons.
 Those are mainly to test morse code logic.

         -t <= "Target"
             Features:
                 [ ] A cookie (Ran out)